vinsworldcom/nppQuickText/README.md

 + **Auto Insert Autocomplete**: when a tag is completed from a Scintilla autocompletion, expand the tag.
 Without this enabled, you need to trigger the Replace Tag hotkey again to expand the Tag.
++ **Use Fixed Font**: use a fixed-width font (Courier New) in the "Substitution Text" text box.
++ **Use N++ Colors**: use Notepad++ background and "Default Style" text colors in the "Tags" and "Substitution Text" list and edit boxes.
++ **Confirm before close**: use message box prompts to confirm actions before closing the Settings dialog with the "OK" and "Cancel" buttons if potential changes.

 To make you're own tags: